kalimu/genderizeR/cran-comments.md

 ## Test environments
-* Win7 64-bit (local), R version 3.2.0
+* Win7 64-bit (local), R version 3.2.1
-* Ubuntu 12.04 64-bit (on travis-ci), R version 3.2.0
+* Ubuntu 12.04 64-bit (on travis-ci), R version 3.2.1
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There were 2 NOTES:

-* in checking CRAN feasibility, but for me it seems everything is OK.
+* checking CRAN incoming feasibility ...
+NOTE
 Maintainer: 'Kamil Wais <kamil.wais@gmail.com>'

 License components with restrictions and base license permitting such: